gentee/eonza-docs/en/docs/settings.md

 **Language**
 You can specify your preferred language of the program interface and the scripts being executed.

+**Forms Alignment**
+By default, all forms in scripts are aligned to the left edge.
+Here you can specify that forms are aligned to the center of the window in the browser.

 %html.settings-personal%

 ## Global Constants